Novum Instrumentum omne: Paraclesis

 His preface Paraclesis promoted scriptural knowledge for devotional use by even uneducated laymen, including the vernacular.
 (See Plowboy trope.)

 if we had Christ's footprints or tunic they would be venerated, yet would merely tell us about his bodily form: the New Testament gives us a portrait of his mind.
 We can see him speaking, curing the sick, dying and rising again, almost more vividly that if we had seen him with our own eyes."

 — Erasmus, Paraclesis, paraphrase by M.A.
 Screech.

+Erasmus removed the Paraclesis from the fourth and fifth editions, instead having a Letter to the Pious Reader that pushed back against accusations of Lutheranism: "Above all we attest and desire that it be everywhere attested that we have never wished to detach ourselves by a finger or by a fingernail from the judgement of the Catholic Church.
+If by any chance anything implying the opposite should be found [in my writings], it was not said on purpose but involuntarily – for we are only human; and we wish that it should be considered as retracted."